Allergy and Hayfever Relief: How to Help Reduce Your Symptoms

 5 min read

 Clogged noses, headaches, itchy skin – allergies are no one’s friend.
-Whether you have seasonal hayfever or are sensitive all year round, these handy tips and tricks may help to relieve your symptoms.
+Whether your symptoms are seasonal or you’re sensitive all year round, these handy tips and tricks may help to provide some hayfever relief.

 An allergy is an immune response to an environmental factor like pollen or food.
 The immune system kicks into overdrive when it recognises these elements, prompting reactions such as a runny nose, congestion, and itchy eyes.